Jc-alt logo

 return -1

-# current gas
+# tank -> current gas balance while traversing

 tank = 0

-# candidate starting station
+# Candidate starting station

 start = 0